-Since the approval of the 2013 IMP Amendment, BU Medical Campus has determined that it has a unique opportunity to advance its program in dental medicine and dental services to the community through the renovation and expansion of the Henry M. Goldman School of Dental Medicine ("GSDM" or the "School").
-At this time, no other changes to the approved IMP are proposed.
+Since the approval of the 2013 IMP Amendment, BU Medical Campus has determined that it has a unique opportunity to advance its program in dental medicine and dental services to the community through the renovation and expansion of the GSDM (the "Project").

-In 2009, the School developed a strategic plan that outlined a vision to make the GSDM a premier academic dental institution promoting excellence in dental education, research, oral health care, and community service to improve the overall health of the global population.
+In 2009, the GSDM developed a strategic plan that outlined a vision to make the GSDM a premier academic dental institution promoting excellence in dental education, research, oral health care, and community service to improve the overall health of the global population.
 The plan identified the need for a dramatically improved facility as a critical driver of success.
-GSDM and University leaders have spent the ensuing eight years engaging in thoughtful planning and dialogue with alumni, faculty, and University administrators towards this end.
+GSDM and University leaders have spent the ensuing eight years engaging in thoughtful planning and dialogue with alumni, faculty, and University administrators toward this end.
 After careful exploration of a number of potential sites to meet the future strategic needs of GSDM, an expansion of the School's current building emerged as the best option.

 GSDM maximizes the resources of its current building, which is home to more than 800 students and 400 faculty and staff, in addition to volunteers.
 Some 33,000 patients receive care on-site every year through 147,000 patient visits.
 By almost every measure, the current facility constrains what the GSDM community can undertake, and so the proposed expansion seeks to, essentially, "right size" the School's space.
 All members of the GSDM community will benefit from the new facility.
 For students, improved facilities will maximize their learning experiences by providing innovative collaboration spaces to prepare them for their careers.
-For patients, the improved clinical facilities will bolster the School's efforts to offer care and an experience commensurate with the best dental practices..
+For patients, the improved clinical facilities will bolster the School's efforts to offer care and an experience commensurate with the best dental practices.
 For an institution that prides itself on being patient oriented, this is a critically important outcome.
 And finally, faculty and staff will benefit from improved spaces for teaching and administrative support, along with a layout designed to make interactions with students and patients both easier and more frequent.

-The GSDM expansion and renovation project (the "Project") includes a new addition of up to 50,000 square feet of Gross Floor Area ("GFA") and renovation of up to 65,000 GFA of existing building space, with up to 35,000 GFA of the existing building space to remain untouched.
+The GSDM expansion and renovation Project includes a new addition of up to 50,000 square feet of Gross Floor Area ("GFA") and renovation of up to 65,000 GFA of existing building space, with up to 35,000 GFA of the existing building space to remain untouched.
 The program includes clinical, office, instructional, and student collaborative spaces on seven levels.
-An Expanded Project Notification Form ("PNF") has been submitted to the BPDA concurrent with this IMPNF to initiate the Article 80 B Large Project Review process.
+An Expanded Project Notification Form ("PNF") was submitted to the BPDA concurrent with the IMPNF to initiate the Article 80 B Large Project Review process.